danielrosehill/My-LLM-Prompt-Library-Public-Version-/Prompts/Local-LLM-Exploration/recommend-an-llm.md

-# Prompting Strategy: Use A Cloud LLM To Recommand A Local LLM!
+# Prompting Strategy: Use A Cloud LLM To Recommend A Local LLM!

 ![alt text](../../../images/headers/androids_shopping.webp)